ska-telescope/ska-sdp-data-product-api/docs/src/overview.rst

 ~~~~~~~~~~~

-To test if your instance of the API is up and running, you can send a get request to the ping endpoint and you should get the following reply:
+To test if your instance of the API is up and running, you can send a get request to the ping endpoint and you will get the following reply:

 .. code-block:: bash